 Any style of cap after 2 weeks have passed following your hair transplant

 After 2 weeks have passed following your transplant, your hair is now secure in your scalp.
-You can wear any style of cap at this point if you wish to do so.
+You can wear any style of cap at this point if you wish.

-You can wear a beanie hat after 4 weeks have passed following your transplant.
+You can wear a beanie after 4 weeks following your transplant.
 This will be important for patients who are in colder climates.
-We don’t advise wearing one before 4 weeks as it can irritate your scalp where we have implanted new hair.
+We don’t advise wearing one for 4 weeks, as it can irritate your scalp where we have implanted new hair.

 Durag after 4 weeks have passed following your hair transplant

 If you wear a durag, you can wear one after 4 weeks have passed following your hair transplant.
-We don’t advise wearing one before 4 weeks as having a tight fitted durag can irritate your scalp following surgery.
+We don’t advise wearing one for 4 weeks, as a tight-fitting durag can irritate your scalp after surgery.

 Share: